-- 359. The plan allocates two sites in Wymondham for a total of 150 additional dwellings to 2038.
+- 366. The plan allocates two sites in Wymondham for a total of 150 additional dwellings to 2038.
 With the major housing commitment and employment expansion set out in Wymondham's Area Action Plan, this means that the town will grow by around 2,600 homes, along with strategic employment growth at Browick Road.
-This will both support Wymondham's role as a main town serving the south-west of Greater Norwich and contribute to the development of the Cambridge Norwich Tech Corridor. - 360.
-Anglian Water plans to increase capacity at the local water recycling centre at Wymondham to serve growth. - 361.
+This will both support Wymondham's role as a main town serving the south-west of Greater Norwich and contribute to the development of the Cambridge Norwich Tech Corridor. - 367.
+Anglian Water plans to increase capacity at the local water recycling centre at Wymondham to serve growth. - 368.
 Transforming Cities funding has been awarded to improve access to Wymondham railway station.

-112 Analysis of Commitments
+113 Analysis of Commitments

-362. The strategic gaps identified through this plan and other policies in the development plan aim to prevent coalescence of Wymondham and Hethersett.
+369. The strategic gaps identified through this plan and other policies in the development plan aim to prevent coalescence of Wymondham and Hethersett.
+The gap between the two settlements is focussed on Kett's Oak.